Maxihau/Cocktail-Muddling/readme.md

 * The Graph on the bottom half should be like this:

 ![muddler_demo.png](resources/muddler_demo.png)

-* To execute the process, click on start
+* To execute the process, click on start in the execution tab on the top left:

 ![CPEE_Start_Demo.PNG](resources/CPEE_Start_Demo.PNG)